thatbrguy/Multilabel-Classification/README.md

 - You can explore this notebook on [Colab](https://colab.research.google.com/drive/1OdZYPxQm4e_y4lpsDkKy_MwhrEpYXooZ#offline=true&sandboxMode=true) to directly experiment with training the models.

 ## Method 2: Local Setup
+Follow these steps to train and use a model for Multilabel Classification.
+You can also directly use a sample trained model  (`mobilenet.h5`) without training, which can be downloaded from [here](https://drive.google.com/open?id=1K2-eqcoBEJURHJ0K4FoCF70Ei6YYUcNs) (skip to Step 4 in that case).

 ### Step 1: Clone the Repo
 ```bash